 The school’s vision is to provide a caring, holistic and challenging learning environment that nurtures and celebrates individual potential.

 The broad and inclusive learning and teaching program is aligned with the Kindergarten to Year 10 Western Australian Curriculum.
-Students from Year 1 to 6 participate in specialist programs in Visual Arts, Music and Physical Education.
-A language program is also delivered – Italian for Year 3 and French for Years 4 to 6.
+Students from Year 1 to 6 participate in specialist programs in Visual Arts, Music, Science, Italian and Physical Education.

 Over recent years, a number of whole school programs have been introduced to strengthen literacy and numeracy outcomes for all students.
-Teachers will continue to focus on these as priority areas for 2018.
+Teachers will continue to focus on these as priority areas.

 This website contains a wealth of information about the school and its operations.
-I encourage you to explore it if you are interested in finding out more about the school or are seeking answers to specific questions.
+I encourage you to explore it to find out more about the school.

-Tours of the school can be arranged by contacting Mrs Diane Walker, the School Officer.
+Tours of the school can be arranged by contacting Mrs Diane Walker/Mrs Kath Stanwix, the School Officers.

-It is my hope that, during their time at Darlington, each student will develop a solid platform upon which to base the next phase of their lives and that they will leave with many happy memories of the time they spent here.
+It is my hope that, during their time at Darlington Primary School, each student will develop a solid foundation upon which to base the next phase of their lives and that they will leave with many happy memories of the time they spent here.

 The school is located on a beautiful three-hectare site in the heart of the Darlington village, in the hills east of Perth.
 In 2012, the school celebrated its Centenary and maintains a long and strong tradition of providing quality education for children from the local area.
 It is not uncommon for current students to have followed their parents and grandparents in attending the school.